In this article:

 - Start looking for work.
 You may have to actively look for work and document your job search to remain eligible for unemployment benefits.
 Your state may require you to register for its job search website and offer templates or guides for documenting your search.

 - Submit follow-up claims.
 Once approved, you may have to submit weekly or biweekly claims to continue receiving unemployment benefits.
 In addition to sharing proof that you're searching for work, you may need to answer questions about your current eligibility and any recent income you earned.

 How Long Can I Collect Unemployment?

-Does Unemployment Hurt Credit?
+Does Unemployment Affect Credit?

 Being unemployed, however, may mean a reduction in income, which can make it difficult to cover all of your debt payments.
 Late and missed payments can negatively impact credit scores, so it's important to do everything you can to pay your bills on time.

 If you think you may miss a payment, contact your creditors to see if they can offer you a hardship or relief program.
 You can also look for other types of financial assistance, such as help paying utility bills, that might free up money for loan or credit card payments.